ozzy-cydeo/ticketing_project_start/README.md

 ### License

-Concept is licensed under The MIT License (MIT).
+Ticketing Application is licensed under The MIT License (MIT).
 Which means that you can use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the final products.
-But you always need to state that Colorlib is the original author of this template.
+But you always need to state that Cybertek is the original author of this application.